glennklockwood/limelead-quartz-content/Azure SmartNIC.md

   - Catapult
   - MANA
 ---
-Azure uses SmartNICs in all of its servers to offload SDN functions since 2015.[^nsdi] Microsoft has historically implemented these NICs as a bump-in-the-wire FPGA sitting between a standard host NIC (like a Mellanox ConnectX-5) and the network cable that connects up to a switch.[^nsdi]
+[[Microsoft]] uses SmartNICs in all of its Azure servers to offload SDN functions since 2015.[^nsdi] Microsoft has historically implemented these NICs as a bump-in-the-wire FPGA sitting between a standard host NIC (like a Mellanox ConnectX-5) and the network cable that connects up to a switch.[^nsdi]

 ## History